AndreiStefanie/master-ubb-distributed-systems/01_02_wsmt/5p/README.md

 The program should run with .NET Core 3.0 or newer.

+It uses the system library Json for parsing JSON files.

 ### Kotlin

 The Kotlin implementation uses Gradle (7.4.1) for building and Gson for handling JSON parsing.
 Build the application with `gradle clean build` and the run the program with `java -jar app/build/libs/app.jar ../input.json`.

+It uses the 3rd party library, Gson, for parsing JSON files.

 ### Go

 The Go implementation can be run by building the program with `go build -o tree .` and executing it with `./tree ../input.json`.
 The program was developed and tested with **golang 1.18** on arm64, but should work with any recent version of go and architecture.

+It uses the standard packages `encoding/json`, `fmt`, `os`.

 ### Node.js

 The Node.js program can be executed directly as a CLI program granted that Node.js is installed on the system: `./tree.js ../input.json`.
 Alternatively, you can execute it with `node tree.json ../input.json`.

 The program was developed and tested with **Node v16.14.0** altought any recent version (supporting promise-based `fs`, classes, and object destructuring) should be able to run it.

+It makes of the `fs` package that comes with any Node.js installation.

+### PHP

+The PHP program can executed either directly as a CLI program with `./tree.php ../input.json` or as a PHP program with `php ./tree.php ../input.json`.

+The program was developed and tested with `PHP 8.1.4`, but any recent PHP installation should be able to run it.

+It has no dependencies.